scrapinghub/adblockparser/README.rst

     >>> rules = AdblockRules(raw_rules, use_re2=True, max_mem=512*1024*1024)  # doctest: +SKIP

-Make sure you are not using re2 0.2.20 installed from PyPI, it doesn't work.
+Make sure you are using re2 0.2.20 installed from PyPI, it doesn't work.
-Install it from the github repo.

 Parsing rules with options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^